 Also Read: What Makes the Toyota MR2 so Special?

 After hours of searching through forums, I found the most stock dyno graphs possible.
-Both uses 91 octane, stock everything, and non-tuned.
+Both use 91 octane, stock everything, and non-tuned.

-The 2JZ dyno graph the horsepower basically just goes up rapidly and then flattens out, but its not very linear.
+The 2JZ dyno graph the horsepower basically just goes up rapidly and then flattens out, but it’s not very linear.
 The power goes up early in the RPMs, flattens out, and then goes down in the high RPMs.
-This is great for street use, because power is available low in the RPMs, where the engine is most of the time.
+This is great for street use because power is available when you need.

 1JZ vs 2JZ: Modified vs. Modified